bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 The papers by the original authors in [1, 2] show a few other variations to deal with other model like neural networks (Deep SHAP), SHAP over the max function, and quantifying local interaction effects.
+Definitely worth a look if you have some of these specific cases.

 |h2| Conclusion |h2e|

 With all the focus on deep learning in the recent years, it's refreshing to see really impactful research in other fields, especially the burgeoning field of explainable models.
 It's especially important in this day and age of blackbox models.
-I also like the fact that there was some proper algorithmic work on the TreeSHAP aspect of speeding up a naive algorithm from exponential to low-order polynomial, it reminds me of my grad school days.
-Machine learning is definitely a very wide field and the reason why it's so interesting is that I have to constantly pull from so many different disciplines to understand (to a satisfactory degree).
+I also like the fact that there was some proper algorithmic work with the TreeSHAP paper.
+The work of speeding up a naive algorithm from exponential to low-order polynomial reminds me of my grad school days (not that I ever had a result like that, just the focus on algorithmic work).
+Machine learning is definitely a very wide field and the reason why it's so interesting is that I have to constantly pull from so many different disciplines to understand it (to a satisfactory degree).
 See you next time!

 |h2| References |h2e|